bekk/bekk-christmas/post/kotlin/kotlin-metaprogramming.md

 post_year: 2020
 post_day: 12
 title: Kotlin metaprogramming with kotlinpoet
-ingress: Wouldn't it be sweet if you could write code that generated code.
+ingress: Wouldn't it be sweet if you could automate writing code.
 Well, that's what we're taking a look at today.
 Metaprogramming, code generation, or in short; writing kotlin code that generates even more kotlin code :mind_blown:.
 description: kotlin metaprogramming meta kotlinpoet
 links:
   - url: https://square.github.io/kotlinpoet/